wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 Attributes types:
 - `AMOUNT` like "100.00 CZK"
-- `KEY_VALUE` any key value pair
+- `KEY_VALUE` any key-value pair
 - `NOTE` just like `KEY_VALUE`, emphasizing that the value is a note or message
 - `HEADING` single highlighted text, written in a larger font, used as a section heading
 - `PARTY_INFO` providing structured information about third-party data (for example known e-shop)
-- `AMOUNT_CONVERSION` providing data about Money conversion
+- `AMOUNT_CONVERSION` provides data about Money conversion
 - `IMAGE` image row
-- `UNKNOWN` fallback option when unknown attribute type is passed.
-Such attribute only contains the label.
+- `UNKNOWN` fallback option when an unknown attribute type is passed.
+Such an attribute only contains the label.

 Definition of `WMTOperationUIData`: